Updated April 2026

 Regular Inspections

-Many policies require the property to be inspected every 30 days during unoccupied periods.
-Keep a written or photographic log of inspections.
+Many policies require the property to be inspected at regular intervals during unoccupied periods.
+Keep a written or photographic log of inspections as evidence.
 Some insurers accept a property manager or neighbour inspection.

 💧